 "101.4 Referenced codes.
-The other codes referenced elsewhere in this code shall be considered guidelines of this code to the prescribed extent of each such reference.
+The other codes referenced elsewhere in this code shall be considered a part of this code to the prescribed extent of each such reference.

 101.4.1 Conflicts with other codes.
-If a referenced code conflicts with another applicable law of the jurisdiction, then said applicable law shall prevail over the guideline in the referenced code.
+If a referenced code conflicts with another applicable law of the jurisdiction, then said applicable law shall prevail over the referenced code.

-- 101.4.2 Plumbing Code.
-Wherever the term International Plumbing Code is used in this code, it shall mean the adopted State Plumbing Code. - 101.4.3 Fire Code.
-Wherever the term International Fire Code is used in this code, it shall mean the adopted State Fire Code. - 101.4.4 Energy Code.
-Wherever the term International Energy Conservation Code is used in this code, it shall mean the adopted State Energy Conservation Code." - (5) Existing structures.
+101.4.2 Plumbing Code.
+Wherever the term International Plumbing Code is used in this code, it shall mean the adopted State Plumbing Code.

+101.4.3 Fire Code.
+Wherever the term International Fire Code is used in this code, it shall mean the adopted State Fire Code.

+101.4.4 Energy Code.
+Wherever the term International Energy Conservation Code is used in this code, it shall mean the adopted State Energy Conservation Code.

+101.4.5 Residential Code.
+Wherever the term International Residential Code is used in this code, it shall mean the adopted State Residential Code."

+(5) Existing structures.